Medical Psychology Fellowship (Minnesota)

 Over the past five years, the post-fellowship employment rate has been 95 percent.
 Graduates are employed in a range of clinical and academic settings across the country.

-The Medical Psychology Fellowship was accredited by the American Psychological Association on July 26, 2005.
+The Medical Psychology Fellowship was reaccredited by the American Psychological Association in August 2012.
 The fellowship has three accredited postdoctoral specialty practice programs: Clinical Child Psychology, Clinical Health Psychology and Clinical Neuropsychology.
 The next APA accreditation review is scheduled for 2019.

 For more information, contact the Office of Program Consultation and Accreditation at the American Psychological Association at 202-336-5979 or the APA website.

-The Medical Psychology Fellowship at Mayo Clinic in Rochester, Minn., began in 1986.
-Since that time, approximately 50 fellows have completed their training in the fellowship and its specialty postdoctoral programs.
+The Medical Psychology Fellowship at Mayo Clinic began in 1986.
+Since that time, approximately 75 fellows have completed their training in the fellowship and its specialty postdoctoral programs.
 Going forward, it is anticipated that three or four fellows across the three specialties will complete this program annually.